Just can’t get started

 Depression, anxiety, or stress can leave you feeling isolated and alone.
 It’s a powerful feeling that can be difficult to overcome and make you want to avoid others.
 Resist this temptation and ask friends to make plans or a phone date with you.

-Reach out The human connection is powerful.
+The human connection is powerful.
 It can help you feel important in the lives of others.

 Tell yourself your plan